 The Williamstown Farmers Market is committed to helping address food insecurity in our community.
 The WFM-Community Essentials Initiative (CEI) allows our market to provide weekly donations of food to families in northern Berkshire County who are in need.

-Partnering with food pantries in North Adams and Williamstown, Charles Bonenti of the St. John’s Eposcopal Church Outreach Committee in Williamstown, says of the initiative:
+Charles Bonenti of the St. John’s Episcopal Church Outreach Committee in Williamstown, says of the initiative:

 “St. John’s Episcopal Church is very grateful to the Williamstown Farmers Market, one of our outreach partners, for its generous weekly offerings of fresh local produce to the Al Nelson Friendship Center Food Pantry serving North Berkshire families in need.”

 For the month of June 2021 we were thrilled to be the recipient organization for the Round Up for Change program organized by the Wild Oats Market and funded entirely through the generosity of Wild Oats members and customers.
-All donations that the Williamstown Farmers Market received from this program – totaling over $3,500 – will go directly toward purchases by the Community Essentials Initiative for weekly donations to food pantries of fresh local produce and eggs.
+All donations that the Williamstown Farmers Market received from this program – totaling over $3,500 – went directly toward purchases by the Community Essentials Initiative for weekly donations to food pantries of fresh local produce and eggs.

 If you would like to make a direct contribution, you can do so through the following outlets: